lmammino/iteration-protocols-workshop/04-iterable-protocol/README.md

 Let's find out! 👇

-## Iterator and Iterable together!
+## Iterator and Iterable protocols together! 🤝

 I don't know if you realised already, but the iterator and the iterable protocol are not mutually exclusive: we can create objects that implement both!